Video game remake

 A video game remake is a video game closely adapted from an earlier title, usually for the purpose of modernizing a game with updated graphics for newer hardware and gameplay for contemporary audiences.
 Typically, a remake of such game software shares essentially the same title, fundamental gameplay concepts, and core story elements of the original game, although some aspects of the original game may have been changed for the remake.

 Remakes are often made by the original developer or copyright holder, and sometimes by the fan community.
-If created by the community, video game remakes are sometimes also called fangames and can be seen as part of the retro gaming phenomenon.
+If created by the community, video game remakes are sometimes also called fan games and can be seen as part of the retro gaming phenomenon.